 - Saturday: Run 10 mins, walk 3 mins, repeat 2 times

-- Monday: Run 12 mins, walk 2 mins, repeat 2 times
+- Monday: Run 12 mins, walk 2 mins, repeat 2 times (2 runs in total)

 - Wednesday: Run 15 mins, walk 1 min, repeat 2 times